evkx/evkx.github.io/content/models/audi/e-tron_gt/s_e-tron_gt/_index.md

 More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.

-The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
+The car has four [regular doors](../../../../technology/doors/) and a [boot lid](../../../../technology/doors/#boot-lid) for the trunk.

-You can choose between two types of roofs on this model.
-The standard roof has a large panoramic roof extending from the front to the rear.
-This glass makes the car's interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
-The glass is toned to protect against heat from the sun.
+There are two different roof options to select from.
+The standard roof includes a large panoramic glass roof extending from the front to the rear, enhancing the interior's spacious and bright feel, thereby improving the mood and comfort of occupants.
+This glass is tinted to protect against heat from the sun.
+The optional roof is a carbon roof, which reduces the overall weight of the vehicle, thereby lowering the center of gravity and improving handling and performance.

-You can order the car with tinted windows from B-pillar and back.
-As an option, you can equip the model with double-glazed side windows.
-These windows reduce cabin noise.
+Additionally, you can order the car with tinted windows from the B-pillar backward, which enhances privacy and reduces glare and heat from the sun, making the interior more comfortable for passengers.
+As an option, double-glazed side windows are available to reduce cabin noise, enhancing the overall driving experience.

 {{< sitefiguresized thumb="models/audi/e-tron_gt/s_e-tron_gt/exterior_1_st.jpg" title="Audi S e-tron GT" width="3000" height="2250"  >}}